 6So when they had come together, they asked him, “Lord, is this the time when you will restore the kingdom to Israel?”
 7He replied, “It is not for you to know the times or periods that the Father has set by his own authority.
 8But you will receive power when the Holy Spirit has come upon you; and you will be my witnesses in Jerusalem, in all Judea and Samaria, and to the ends of the earth.”
 9When he had said this, as they were watching, he was lifted up, and a cloud took him out of their sight.
 10While he was going and they were gazing up toward heaven, suddenly two men in white robes stood by them.
 11They said, “Men of Galilee, why do you stand looking up toward heaven?
 This Jesus, who has been taken up from you into heaven, will come in the same way as you saw him go into heaven.”
 (Acts 1:1-11)

 Every year, we hear the same exact readings on Ascension Sunday.
 Every year, we ponder the two versions of this story that Luke writes – one at the end of his gospel, and one at the beginning of Acts.
-It’s a little like Christmas Eve, when we always read Luke’s familiar story of Christ’s birth.
-Each time we hear these familiar words, we are given another opportunity to enter into the mystery of Christ.
+Just as on Christmas Eve, when we always read Luke’s familiar story of Christ’s birth, hearing these familiar words gives us an opportunity to enter into the mystery of Christ.

 Forty indicates a season of preparation.
 It prepared the nation of Israel to depend completely on God as they entered the Promised Land.
 It prepared Noah and his family to start over from scratch after surviving the great Flood.
 And now Jesus spends 40 days preparing his disciples for the time when they will no longer see him, but must carry out his mission.